Frequently Asked QuestionsClick on any question to get the answer

 I have a relative or a friend who needs counseling, but s/he will not reach out for help.
 May I schedule an appointment for her/him?

 It is not unusual for a person to feel some hesitancy to make that telephone call or to send that email to begin the process of counseling or therapy.
 However, if your relative or friend is of consent age, it is vitally important that they reach out for themselves.
 The best way to assist is to encourage her or him to make the call or to send the email.
 Counseling and psychotherapy works best when “owned” by the client or patient.
 Oftentimes hesitancy means our relative or friend is just not ready.
 Keep the gentle encouragement going!

 How much does it cost to see one of your counselors?

-If you are seriously considering seeking professional counseling with one of our counselors, you are encouraged to email or contact the counselor you are interested in working with.
-He or she would welcome the opportunity to speak with you about counseling fees and/or the possibility of using your insurance.
+Please email the counselor with whom you are interested in working.
+S/he welcomes the opportunity to speak with you about counseling fees and/or the possibility of using your insurance.
 We will do all we can to make arrangements for you to receive the support you need, regardless of your ability to pay full fee.

 What about my religious leader?
 I think I would feel more comfortable seeking out my spiritual advisor for help.